-13 Monitoring and review
+14 Monitoring and review

-13.1 Monitoring:
+14.1 Monitoring:

-To ensure that this policy is operating effectively with respect to admission and selection, and to identify those sections of the local community which may be underrepresented in the School, the School monitors applicants' gender, race, disability and religion or belief confidentially as part of the Admissions procedure.
+To ensure that this policy is operating effectively with respect to admission and selection, and to identify those sections of the local community which may be underrepresented in the School, the School monitors confidentially applicants' gender, race, disability and religion or belief as part of the Admissions procedure.
 We also maintain records of this data in an anonymised format solely for the purposes stated in this policy.

-13.2 Review:
+14.2 Review:

 The Headmistress is responsible for the ongoing monitoring and regular analysis of the data monitored and will arrange for the taking of appropriate positive steps to eliminate unlawful direct and indirect discrimination where necessary.
 The Headmistress is also responsible for reviewing whether the aims of this policy are carried out throughout all areas of the School and taking appropriate action where necessary.
-This policy is reviewed annually by the Headmistress.
+This policy is reviewed every two years by the Headmistress.
 Recommendations for any amendments are reported to the Board of Governors.

-14 Reporting and recording incidents of discrimination
+15 Reporting and recording incidents of discrimination

-14.1 Questions about this policy:
+15.1 Questions about this policy: